danomatika/ofxLua/README.md

     otherclass.x = 100
     otherclass.z = 100

-	-- calling a class function, not use of : for instance function instead of . otherclass:draw()
+	-- calling a class function, note use of : for instance function instead of . otherclass:draw()

 Making Your Own Bindings